forestgrape/coronavirus/index.md

 - 9.6.
 [Illustrative Resources](1_introduction/illustrative_resources.md): A subjective list of especially helpful, insightful and/or extraordinary Resources.
 Sometimes

 ### Recent Updates
-- 5.9.: New brainstorming [Chapter on 'Good Air'](7_social/good_air.md) and how to measure and provide it in online work.
-Measured air quality could also be certified.
+- 5.9.: New brainstorming [Chapter on Air Quality](7_social/good_air.md).
+How to measure, achieve and certify the air quality.
 - 1.9.: Added some references that a lifestyle [movement](6_prevention_and_treatment/movement.md) helps to prevent severe Covid.
 - 27.8.: New Accompanying Page which contains situations estimates/analyses for Switzerland: <https://forestgrape.github.io/corona-ch/> (Page in German)
 - 27.8.: Section [Outdoors is Safer](7_social/controlling.md#outdoors-is-safer) on the controlling page clarified.